Timdenders/Colonization-Conquerors/README.md

 - Extend the Tilemap to randomly generate different islands for users to play on.
 - Have two players be able to play from two different machines instead of from the same computer.
 ___
+### **Documentation Plan**

+When exploring our game's inspiration, the 1982 classic, Utopia, all of our team members had a similar thought, "What exactly is going on here?"
+After finding a PDF manual for the Intelevisiion game, many of our questions were answered, but not all of them.
+The original game's manual never went into detail about the exact relationship between player objects, currency, population density, population satisfaction, or points.
+The explanations were somewhat vague as to exactly what numerically leads to what.
+In light of this, our team decided that our game would come with a much more in-depth user guide that we plan to integrate right into the game that players can access at any time.

+The user guide will include:
+- Objective of the game.
+- A list of objects and their functions.
+- A list of game events and their functions.
+- A clear explanation of how our team decided to handle the relationship between population, currency, and the point system.
+___
 ### **Continuous Integration Plan**

 **Automated Release System:**